chef/automate/components/docs-chef-io/content/automate/ha_cert_rotaion.md

 ## What are Certificates?

-A security certificate is a small data file used as an Internet security technique through which the identity, authenticity and reliability of a website or Web application is established.
+A security certificate is a small data file used as an Internet security technique through which the identity, authenticity, and reliability of a website or Web application is established.

-Certificates should be rotated periodically, to ensure optimal security.
+Certificates should be rotated periodically to ensure optimal security.

 ## How is Certificate Rotation Helpful?

-Certificate rotation means the replacement of existing certificates with new ones when any certificate expires or based on your organization policy.
+Certificate rotation means the replacement of existing certificates with new ones when any certificate expires or is based on your organization's policy.
 A new CA authority is substituted for the old requiring a replacement of root certificate for the cluster.

-The certificate rotation is also required when key for a node, client, or CA is compromised.
-Then, you need to modify the contents of a certificate, for example, to add another DNS name or the IP address of a load balancer through which a node can be reached.
+The certificate rotation is also required when the key for a node, client, or CA is compromised.
+If compromised, you need to change the contents of a certificate, for example, to add another DNS name or the IP address of a load balancer through which a node can be reached.
 In this case, you would need to rotate only the node certificates.

 ## How to Rotate the Certificates

-You can generate the required certificates on your own or you can use the existing certificates of your organization.
+You can generate the required certificates on your own or use your organization's existing certificates.
 Ensure you execute all the below commands from the `cd /hab/a2_deploy_workspace` path.

-Follow these steps to rotate your certificates that are to be used in CheF Automate High Availability (HA):
+Follow these steps to rotate your certificates that are to be used in Chef Automate High Availability (HA):

 1. Navigate to your workspace folder.
 For example, `cd /hab/a2_deploy_workspace`.
-1. Type the command, `./scripts/credentials set ssl --rotate all ` and press **Enter**.
+1. Execute the command, `./scripts/credentials set ssl --rotate all`.
 This command rotates all the certificates of your organization.

 {{< note >}}